dapr/docs/daprdocs/content/en/developing-applications/develop-components/develop-middleware.md

   - /concepts/middleware-concept/
 ---

 Dapr allows custom processing pipelines to be defined by chaining a series of middleware components.
-There are two places that you can use a middleware pipeline;

-1) Building block APIs - HTTP middleware components are executed when invoking any Dapr HTTP APIs.
-2) Service-to-Service invocation - HTTP middleware components are applied to service-to-service invocation calls.
+In this guide, you'll learn how to create a middleware component.
+To learn how to configure an existing middleware component, see [Configure middleware components]({{< ref middleware.md >}})

 ## Writing a custom middleware